Crash of a Douglas VC-47D in Holyoke: 4 killed

 Circumstances:

-The approach was performed in poor weather conditions.
-On touchdown, the aircraft went out of control, veered off runway and came to rest.
+The approach and landing were performed in poor weather conditions.
+After touchdown, the twin engine airplane went out of control, veered off runway and came to rest.
 While there were no casualties, the aircraft was written off.

 Operator: